Why choose a vegan life?

 According to the UN’s World Food Programme more than 3 million (!) children die from hunger every year!
 3 Million!
 Keeping in mind our wealth and abundance, that seems quite unimaginable.
 But therein lies the reason.

 In the globalized food industry today even people in countries like Brazil, a major agricultural exporter, are starving.
 Vast areas of former rainforest land are cultivated for soya to foot our western feed production.
 Thus, the country has little arable land for their own needs.
-In addition, this madness further increases the greenhouse effect, which in turn leads to new drought and more hunger.
 A deadly cycle, continually fueled by food speculating GM monopolists like Monsanto and unfair trading conditions.

 But there is also cause for hope.
 Because if you approach one problem, the whole cycle begins to dissolve.
 “Vegan” alone is not enough, though.
 But when you add “organic” and “fair”, you create a powerful trio that can really make a difference.
 Hope for all & We feed the world are two great documentaries explaining these global relationships.